zypher-game/docs/content/mining/prover/prover.md

 +++

 ## Introduction
-Each prover represents a ZK prover program.
-A game may have one prover or multiple provers.
-Our network uses prover as the basic unit.
-Stake and reward are divided according to prover.
-Each prover has a different reward scale, based on the power of the prover itself, and also based on the usage of the prover.
+Within the network, each prover corresponds to a specific ZK proving program.
+A single game may employ one or more provers.
+The prover serves as the core unit for network operations, including staking and reward allocation.
+Each prover's reward scale is dynamically adjusted based on two key factors: its inherent processing capabilities and its actual usage within the network.

-We know that different zk schemes have different computing power requirements, and zkVMs are also significantly different from ordinary zk schemes.
-Therefore, for different zk provers, we have developed a set of measurement algorithms to balance the performance of different zk provers.
-The difference in computing power between algorithms.
+To address the diverse computational requirements of different ZK schemes—particularly the notable performance differences between zkVMs and conventional ZK schemes—we have implemented a suite of measurement algorithms.
+These algorithms ensure a balanced distribution of rewards, accounting for the variations in computational power required by different proving methods.

 | scheme      | coefficient | Game              | Circuit size / Cycle | Work      | Times (4core) | Times (96core) |
 |-------------|-------------|-------------------|----------------------|-----------|---------------|----------------|